AdobeDocs/pass.en/help/authentication/iostvos-sdk-api-reference.md

 </br>

-### checkAuthorization:, checkAuthorization:withData: {#checkAuthZ}
+### `checkAuthorization:`, `checkAuthorization:withData:` {#checkAuthZ}

 **File:** AccessEnabler/headers/AccessEnabler.h

 **Description:** This method is used by the application to check the authorization status.
 It starts by checking the authentication status first.
-If not authenticated, the [tokenRequestFailed:errorCode:errorDescription:](#tokenReqFailed) callback is triggered, and the method exits.
+If not authenticated, the [`tokenRequestFailed:errorCode:errorDescription:`](#tokenReqFailed) callback is triggered, and the method exits.
 If the user is authenticated, it also triggers the authorization flow.
 See details on the [`getAuthorization:`](#getAuthZ) method.

 <table class="pass_api_table">